Coolis1362/TS-DISTRO-MAIN-VERSIONS/README.md

 git clone https://github.com/Coolis1362/TS-DISTRO-MAIN-VERSIONS.git
 ```

-And Now You Can Use The It
+And Now You Can Use It!
+(But First go To The folder where You did e.g. If It Was C:\> git clone https://github.com/Coolis1362/TS-DISTRO-MAIN-VERSIONS.git Then It's In C:\

 ## Contact Tadeo A Gonzalez